gem/oq-engine/doc/manual/oq-manual.rst

    user@ubuntu:~$ oq upgrade_nrml <directory-name>

-The above command will upgrade all of your old vulnerabilitymodel files to Natural hazards' Risk Markup Language v0.5.
+The above command will upgrade all of your old *Vulnerability Model* files to Natural hazards' Risk Markup Language v0.5.
 The original files will be kept, but with a .bak extension appended.
 Notice that you will need to set the ``lossCategory`` attribute to its correct value manually.
 This is easy